Carbonec2/ConULearn/documentation/acceptanceTesting.md

 ## 2.2	Sign in as a Student
 ### **User Story:** As a student, I want to sign in as a student so that I can take quizzes, ask questions and see important announcements.
-- **Precondition:** A student acount must be created following the steps 1.2.1 to 1.2.6 [See 1.1 Sign Up as Student]
+- **Precondition:** A student account must be created following the steps 1.2.1 to 1.2.6 [See 1.1 Sign Up as Student]

 Test Steps | Test Data | Expected Result | Pass/Fail
 -----------|-----------|-----------------|-----------